Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 	Confirm that the directory contains a subdirectory named ".git."
 This is the directory in which Git stores metadata for the working tree.

-You typically don't do anything with the ".git" directory yourself.
+You typically don't do anything with the ".git" directory directly.
 Git updates the metadata there as the status of the working tree changes.
 This directory is hands-off for you, but it's incredibly important to Git.

 ## Create and add (stage) a file